sonpalparmar/50-days-SQL-Challenge-on-leet-code/16_Classes-more-than-5-students.md

  **Write a solution to find all the classes that have at least five students.**

-Return the result table in any order.
+Return the result table in any order

 The result format is in the following example.